Distribute Patches to many Git repositories with Patchbot

 Create a new repository which will contain a collection of all patch scripts.

-Run the following command to apply the patch script in directory template to the repository https://git.example.com/repository:
+Run the following command to apply the patch template to a repository:

-Repeat the same command with different repository URLs to distribute the patch to them as well.
+Repeat the same command with different repository URLs to distribute the patch to them as well - or use patch:many to apply a patch to all repositories listed in a repositories.json file at once:

 Merge

 Patchbot uses a feature branch and does not commit into existing branches right away.
-When you reviewed the feature branch and all tests are successful then you can use Patchbot again to merge the branch though.
+When you reviewed the feature branch and all tests are successful then you can use Patchbot again to merge the branch.

 Example command to merge branch bugfix-add-missing-lock-file into branch main: